Organics and Composting in Philadelphia

 Visit the Philly Compost site for the most comprehensive information about composting in Philadelphia.

 Unfortunately, the City currently does not collect compostable material curbside.
+However, they DO collect leaves and yard waste during the fall.
+(See below.)

 Leaf Collection